Booker T (wrestler): WWE Championship pursuit and departure (2007)

 On the June 11 episode of Raw, both King Booker and Queen Sharmell were drafted to the Raw brand as part of the WWE Draft.
-He then began a short feud with John Cena over the WWE Championship, Booker would wrestle Cena in a Five Pack Challenge along with Bobby Lashley, Mick Foley and Randy Orton at Vengeance: Night of Champions for the title in a losing effort.
+He then began a short feud with John Cena over the WWE Championship, and King Booker would wrestle Cena in a Five Pack Challenge along with Bobby Lashley, Mick Foley and Randy Orton at Vengeance: Night of Champions on June 24 for the title in a losing effort.
 Cena would retain at the event by pinning Foley.
 On the July 16 episode of Raw, King Booker came to the ring using Triple H's theme music "The King of Kings", even using his video.
 King Booker declared that neither Triple H nor Jerry Lawler could be known as "The King".
-Booker began a feud with Lawler, defeating him on the August 6 episode of Raw where the loser had to crown the winner the next week.
-When the time came, Lawler refused, declaring that Triple H was still a king and announcing that King Booker would battle Triple H at SummerSlam.
-Booker attacked Lawler, throwing him into the ring post and hitting him with a television monitor.
-At SummerSlam, Booker lost to the returning Triple H. On the August 27 episode of Raw, Booker wrestled against John Cena in a non-title match, which he lost by disqualification when Randy Orton interfered.
+King Booker began a feud with Lawler, defeating him on the August 6 episode of Raw where the loser had to crown the winner the next week.
+When the time came, Lawler refused, declaring that Triple H was still a king and announcing that King Booker would battle Triple H at SummerSlam on August 26.
+King Booker attacked Lawler, throwing him into the ring post and hitting him with a television monitor.
+At SummerSlam, King Booker lost to the returning Triple H. On the August 27 episode of Raw, King Booker wrestled against John Cena in a non-title match, which he lost by disqualification when Randy Orton interfered.

 In August, he was linked to Signature Pharmacy, a company thought to be distributing performance-enhancing drugs.
 He was suspended by WWE for violating its Wellness Policy.
 He denied using any drugs and being a customer of Signature Pharmacy.
 In October 2007, Booker T requested his and Sharmell's release from their WWE contracts due to the pressure he had in WWE and being burned out, which WWE granted.